-At the moment Rally is able to run only 1 scenario per subtask.
+At the moment Rally is able to run only 1 scenario per benchmark.
 Scenario are quite specific (e.g. boot and delete VM for example) and can't actually generate real life load.

-Writing a lot of specific subtask scenarios that produces more real life load will produce mess and a lot of duplication of code.
+Writing a lot of specific benchmark scenarios that will produce more real life load will produce mess and a lot of duplication of code.

-- · Extend Rally subtask configuration in such way to support passing multiple scenarios in single subtask context - · Extend Rally task output format to support results of multiple scenarios in single subtask separately. - Extend rally task plot2html and rally task detailed to show results separately for every scenario.
+- Extend Rally task benchmark configuration in such way to support passing multiple benchmark scenarios in single benchmark context - Extend Rally task output format to support results of multiple scenarios in single benchmark separately. - Extend rally task plot2html and rally task detailed to show results separately for every scenario.